brechtm/rinohtype/doc/quickstart.rst

 After rendering finishes, you will find ``demo.pdf`` alongside the input file.

 ``rinoh`` allows specifying the document template and style sheet to use when rendering the reStructuredText document.
+See its :ref:`command-line options
-See the program options below for details.
+<rinoh>` for details.

-.. autoprogram:: rinoh.tool:parser
-   :prog: rinoh

-.. todo:: separate page for ``rinoh``

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _demo.txt: http://docutils.sourceforge.net/docs/user/rst/demo.txt